mchalela/lensing/Kappa/README.md

 # Kappa: Module to compute 2D density maps

 ## Map
-To compute the shear map this module uses the data_L, data_S DataFrame from the LensCat catalogue.
+This is a Kaiser-Squires reconstruction of the density field.
+We follow the equations from Jeffrey et al 2018, section 2.2 (arxiv.org/pdf/1801.08945.pdf).
+To compute the kappa map this module uses the data_L, data_S DataFrame from the LensCat catalogue.
 Let's say you have already generated the catalogue and saved it to a file.

 ```python
 from lensing import LensCat, Kappa